-- 1. The company has maintained proper records showing full particulars, including quantitative details and situation of tangible and intangible assets. - 2.
+- 1. Details of tangible and intangible assets - The company has maintained proper records showing full particulars, including quantitative details and situation of tangible and intangible assets. - 2.
 Fixed assets have been physically verified by the management at reasonable intervals.
-I have been informed that no material discrepancies were noticed on such verification. - 3.
-Whether the material discrepancies, if any, noticed on physical verification have been accounted for in the books of accounts. - 4.
+I have been informed that no material discrepancies were noticed on such verification. - Whether the material discrepancies, if any, noticed on physical verification have been accounted for in the books of accounts. - 4.
 According to the information and explanations given to me and on the basis of my examination of the records of the Company, all the title deeds of immovable properties are held in the name of the Company, except properties which are leased by the company with duly executed lease agreements in the company's favour. - 5.
 No revaluation has been done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - 6.
 No proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - 2.
 Details of inventory and working capital - 1.
 As explained to me, the inventory of the company has been physically verified by the management during the year at reasonable intervals and no material discrepancies were noticed on physical verification. - 2.
 The company, during any point of time of the year has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets. - 3.
 As company has no sanctioned working capital, there are no quarterly returns or statements filed by the company with financial institutions or banks.
 Thus, this clause is not applicable. - 3.
 Details of investments, any guarantee or security or advances or loans given - 1.
 As per the information and explanations given to me and the records produced before me for my verification, the Company has not granted unsecured loan to companies, firms, LLPs or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
 Accordingly, clause 3 (iii) (a) & (b) of the Order is not applicable to the Company. - 4.
-Compliance in respect of a loan to directors - 1.
-The company has not given any loans to directors or any other person in whom the director is interested, or made any investments. - 5.
-Compliance in respect of deposits accepted - 1.
-The company has not accepted deposits or deemed deposits, compliance with the provisions prescribed for accepting deposits under section 73 to 76 of the Companies Act, 2013 or or any other relevant provisions of the Companies Act, 2013 and the rules framed there under. - 6.
+Compliance in respect of a loan to directors - The company has not given any loans to directors or any other person in whom the director is interested, or made any investments. - 5.
+Compliance in respect of deposits accepted - The company has not accepted deposits or deemed deposits, compliance with the provisions prescribed for accepting deposits under section 73 to 76 of the Companies Act, 2013 or or any other relevant provisions of the Companies Act, 2013 and the rules framed there under. - 6.
 Maintenance of costing records - 1.
-The Company is not required to maintain cost records specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013.
-Hence this clause is not applicable. - 7.
+The Company maintains cost records specified by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013. - 7.
 Deposit of statutory liabilities - 1.
-The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Goods & Service Tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, Cess and other material statutory dues applicable to it to the appropriate authorities.
+The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Goods & Service Tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, Cess and other material statutory dues applicable to it to the appropriate authorities. - There were no undisputed amounts payables in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods & Service Tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, Cess and other material statutory dues in arrears as at 31 March, 2023 for a period of more than six months from the date they became payable.